 In this article we explain how to watch the 2019 cricket matches between England and Pakistan live on TV or online, how to listen on radio, and how to catch up with highlights of the action afterwards.
-(After playing Pakistan, England have further warm-up games against Australia and Afghanistan.)

 The two teams played a T20I on 5 May, but this now leaves five ODI (50-over) games - that's the same format as the World Cup.
 Here's the schedule:

 - 1st ODI: Wednesday 8 May (starts at 1pm UK time).
 No result (rained off after 19 overs)

 - 2nd ODI: Saturday 11 May (11am).
 England won by 12 runs